sohammore06/sohammore06/README.md

 ###

-<h2 align="left">😄 My name is Soham More and I'm a Full Stack Developer, from Pune, India.</h2>
+<h2 align="left">😄 My name is Soham More and I'm a Full Stack Developer from Pune, India.</h2>

 ###